 Telephone language interpretation service is available to customers with limited English proficiency.

 Written translations for vital information are provided for customers with limited English proficiency when appropriate.

-Tagline and Babel Notices on all written communications, announcementsbrochures, and flyers.
+Tagline and Babel Notices on all written communications, announcements, brochures, and flyers.

 h.
 Customer Service Training

 Upon being hired, all staff are trained.
-The training includes but is not limited to:
+The training includes but is not limited to: on necessary

-Policies, Procedures, Equal Opportunity Information, and Assistive Technology within their office. using the required OWD Mandatory Trainings, Complaint Training, Equal Opportunity Orientation, Nondiscrimination and Equal Opportunity Policy, Complaint and Grievance Policy, Equal Opportunity Notice and Complaint Procedure, Accommodation Policy and Request Form, and any other newly implemented new hire training resources.
-As part of the new hire training, staff are also trained on serving customers with accommodations and assistive technology.
+Policies, Procedures, Equal Opportunity Information, and Assistive Technology within their office.

-Program training begins on the first day of employment and continues throughout employment via meetings, trainings, and updates.
+Program training begins on the second day of employment and continues throughout employment via meetings, trainings, and updates.